inet-framework/docs/_sources/developers-guide/ch-ethernet.rst.txt

    transmitter with a timer value of zero, allowing the transmitter to resume immediately.

-   :ned:`EthernetCsmaMac` will properly respond to PAUSE frames it receives (:msg:`EtherPauseFrame` class), however it will never send a PAUSE frame by itself.
+   :ned:`EthernetCsmaMacPhy` will properly respond to PAUSE frames it receives (:msg:`EtherPauseFrame` class), however, it will never send a PAUSE frame by itself.
 (For one thing, it doesn’t have an input buffer that can overflow.)

-   :ned:`EthernetCsmaMac`, however, transmits PAUSE frames received by higher layers, and :ned:`Ieee8022Llc` can be instructed by a command to send a PAUSE frame to MAC.
+   :ned:`EthernetCsmaMacPhy`, however, transmits PAUSE frames received by higher layers, and :ned:`Ieee8022Llc` can be instructed by a command to send a PAUSE frame to MAC.